jAllanOli/jAllanOli/README.md

 ### Hi there 👋, Welcome to my Github Profile

 ##
-- 🔧 I’m currently working on my PokeApp.
+- 🔧 I’m currently working on Frontend Mentor Challenges.

 - 💡 I’m curious about UI/UX Design and CSS layouts.
 - 📖 I’m currently learning Angular and typeScript.